Supporting the body image of children

 We learn to value ourselves and others according to what we look like and the size of our body.

 There are many industries that exist and thrive on our low self-worth and insecurity.
 If we didn’t feel like our bodies are a ‘problem’ to fix, then there would be no ‘solution’ for sale.
-We’re pedalled the Thin Ideal EVERYWHERE and our culture is filled with so much thin privilege (a topic for another post coming soon), that this bias is reinforced at every moment.
+We’re pedalled the Thin Ideal EVERYWHERE and our culture is filled with so much thin privilege, that this bias is reinforced at every moment.

 Our bodies change.
 This is a natural and inevitable part of life.